amitu/amitu.github.com/_posts/2013-12-13-on-sc-verdict-on-ipc377.md

 but perpetuated due to another kind of moral justification(anything to get rapist in jail).

-In case you do not belive me that 377 is only invoked in such cases in India, read what SC judge said:
+In case you do not believe me that 377 is only invoked in such cases in India, read what SC judge said:

 > **All** the aforementioned cases refer to non consensual and markedly